Roby Facchinetti

-Camillo Ferdinando Facchinetti, known as Roby Facchinetti (born 1 May 1944) is an Italian musician, singer and keyboardist of the band Pooh.
-He was born in Bergamo, Lombardy.
+Camillo Ferdinando "Roby" Facchinetti (born 1 May 1944) is an Italian musician, singer and keyboardist of the band Pooh.

+Life and career

-He was the main Pooh songwriter, sharing this role with guitarist Dodi Battaglia starting from 1972 LP Alessandra.
+Facchinetti was born in Bergamo, Lombardy.
+He was the main Pooh's songwriter, sharing this role with guitarist Dodi Battaglia starting from 1972 LP Alessandra.
 Facchinetti was a member of the band until their split up in 2016.
 He also published several solo albums.

 He participated at the Sanremo Music Festival 2007 together with his son Francesco Facchinetti, and again at the 2018 edition with Riccardo Fogli.

+His daughter is Alessandra Facchinetti.
+He considers himself Roman Catholic.